Peeling Bipartite Networks for Dense Subgraph Discovery: Experiments

-\textbf{Philip Yu and IBM Research}: We also checked the densest subgraphs that contain Philip Yu, a well-known, prolific researcher.
-Tracing the hierarchical relations from those subgraphs gives interesting information about the Streams group at IBM Research.
-One densest subgraph is a biclique, including K. L. Wu, manager at IBM Research, and P. Yu, who used to work in the same group, and 13 papers they co-authored.
-This subgraph is contained in another subgraph which has $0.82$ density and includes B. Gedik (ex-staff member) in addition to K. L. Wu and P. Yu.
-Looking at the parent subgraph, we find Ling Liu (B. Gedik's PhD advisor) joins B. Gedik, K. L. Wu and P. Yu.
-Going further parent subgraphs in the chain reveals other researchers H. Andrade and G. Jacques-Silva, who used to work in the same group.
+\textbf{Philip Yu and IBM Research}: We also checked the densest subgraphs that contain a prolific researcher who is expected to participate in multiple structures.
+We choose Philip Yu~\footnote{https://www.cs.uic.edu/PSYu/} for this purpose.
+Tracing the hierarchical relations from his subgraph(s) in the \textsc{Tip} and \textsc{Wing} results gives interesting information about the Streams group at IBM Research, denoted in Fig.~\ref{fig:phyu}.
+The bottom branch in the figure can be identified by both \textsc{Tip} and \textsc{Wing} whereas all other projection-based methods fail.
+The densest subgraph on the right-most is a biclique, including Kun-Lung Wu, manager at IBM Research, and P. Yu, who used to work in the same group, and $13$ papers they co-authored.
+They are contained in another subgraph which has $0.82$ density and includes Bu\u{g}ra Gedik (ex-staff member) in addition to K. L. Wu and P. Yu.
+Looking at another parent subgraph in the chain, we find Ling Liu (B. Gedik's Ph.D. advisor) joins B. Gedik, K. L. Wu and P. Yu.
+The further parent subgraphs in the chain reveals other researchers, H. Andrade and G. Jacques-Silva, who used to work in the same group. \textsc{Wing} also reports another branch that contains P. Yu.
+There is a biclique of Charu Aggarwal (staff member), P. Yu and their 14 papers.
+Its parent subgraph has two more authors, Joel Wolf and Daniel Dias (staff members), and the further parent subgraphs in the chain include other people at the same institution.
+This chain and the other chain described above merges in a subgraph that has 76 authors, who are the researchers and ex-interns in the Streams group.\footnote{All the information is obtained from the websites of the aforementioned people.}

-In another branch, we found a biclique of C. Aggarwal (staff member), P. Yu and their 14 papers.
-Its parent subgraph has J. Wolf (staff member) in addition, and further parent subgraphs in the chain include other people at the same institution.
-This chain and the other chain described above merges in a subgraph that has 76 researchers and ex-interns from the Streams group~\footnote{All the information is obtained from the websites of the aforementioned people}.
+\textbf{\textit{One weakness observed in the \textnormal{\textsc{Tip}} and \textnormal{\textsc{Wing}} is that they tend to identify pairs of authors first, and then enlarge those pairs to larger subgraphs.}} This results in long chains in the hierarchy which needs further filtering to extract large and dense structures.
+Main reason for this behavior is the quadratic increase in the number butterflies for author pairs with common papers, i.e., $n$ common neighbors gives $n\choose 2$ butterflies.